Mozetsu/mozetsu/readme.md

 # Lucas Almeida

 Committed frontend developer passionate about the web industry.
 Studied computer programming in high school, alongside frontend development as a hobby after getting in touch with the JavaScript ecosystem.
-Built several personal projects which helped me gain hands-on experience developing web applications.
-Eager to learn new technology as I'm always trying to expand my skillset beyond required, and improve - both as a person, and as a professional.
+Eager to learn as I'm always trying to improve - both as a person, and as a professional.

 Let's connect: